What information is needed to file changes of ownership?

 2) I have a Medicare supplier number and have sold the assets of my company to someone else.
 What is my responsibility?

 As the seller, you are required to ensure the NSC has been notified of the sale within 30 days of the date of sale.
-Please complete the CMS 855S form as a voluntary termination or voluntarily withdraw through PECOS your Medicare Identification Number.
-To complete the CMS 855S form as a voluntary termination, please complete the following sections:
+Please complete the CMS 855S form as a voluntary termination or voluntarily withdraw through PECOS your Medicare supplier number.
+To complete the CMS 855S form as a voluntary termination, please complete the following sections 1A, 2A, and 2B.
+Be sure to check ‘You are voluntary terminating your Medicare Enrollment’ and list the effective date of termination in the correct format (mm/dd/yyyy).

-- Enter the address where you would like to receive any remaining remittance notices or special payments
+Note: you should also complete sections 4B and 4D with the address where you would like to receive any remaining correspondence, remittance notices or special payments.

-- Please list the name and contact information of an individual the NSC analyst may contact to obtain additional information or to obtain clarification
+A certification statement in Sections 15B and/or 15D is required by the authorized or delegated official(s).
+Please list the name and contact information of an individual in Section 13 the NSC analyst may contact to obtain additional information or to obtain clarification.

-3) As the buyer, may I use the Medicare Identification Number of the company I purchased until I receive my own?
+3) As the buyer, may I use the Medicare Supplier Number of the company I purchased until I receive my own?

-Supplier standard 18 states that a supplier must not convey or reassign a Medicare Identification Number.
+Supplier standard 18 states a supplier must not convey or reassign a Medicare supplier number.

 If this is an asset purchase only and you will operate your new business under a different TIN, do not use the number for your current business activities.
-You will need to obtain your own Medicare Identification Number.
+You will need to obtain your own Medicare supplier number.

-4) When I apply for my Medicare Identification Number, will that number be retroactive back to the date I purchased the company?
+4) When I apply for my Medicare supplier number, will the new supplier number be retroactive back to the date I purchased the company?

 Your number may be retroactive to the date on the bill of sale or to the date of your newest license, surety bond, accreditation, insurance document, permit, etc.

-Please note that 42 C.F.R.
+Please note 42 C.F.R.
 424.57 establishes what criteria DMEPOS suppliers must meet in order to be eligible to receive payment for Medicare-covered items.
-Therefore, if a license has a date after the date on the bill of sale, this does not show full compliance, and the new Medicare Identification Number can only be retroactive back to the date of the license.
-The NSC is aware that some states allow new owners to operate under the existing license until the new license has been issued.
+Therefore, if a license has a date after the date on the bill of sale, this does not show full compliance, and the new Medicare supplier number can only be retroactive back to the date of the license.
+The NSC is aware some states allow new owners to operate under the existing license until the new license has been issued.
 Therefore, it would be advantageous to submit documentation or contact information to this effect.

 For more information, contact NSC Customer Service at 866-238-9652.